alberand/Blog/content/win_toggle_connection.md

 Summary: Enable/Disable internet connection on Windows
 lang: en

-One time I was testing a JavaScript application with an offline mode.
-That application was running in browser and was communicating with a server.
+One time I was testing a JavaScript application which had an offline mode.
+That application was running in browser and was communicating with a remote server.

 I wanted to test it in offline mode.
-By that I mean loading an application and imitating network break down.
-In the Google Chrome you can do it easily from Developer console.
-However, in Mozilla Firefox and Internet Explorer it is much harder; at least I didn't find a functionality for this.
-Moreover, as I use it in Selenium tests I wanted a solution which is browser independent and can be fully automatic.
+By that I mean loading an application and imitating network disconnection.
+In the Google Chrome you can do it easily from the Developer console.
+However, in Mozilla Firefox and Internet Explorer it is much harder; at least I didn't find any functionality for this.
+Moreover, as I use it in Selenium tests I wanted a solution which is browser independent and can be fully automated.

-I decide to disable internet connection on the level of the operating system (Windows) as it definitely would work for everything.
+I decide to disable internet connection on the operating system level (Windows) as it definitely would work for everything.
 The most straightforward way is to just disable network interface.
 But, I find out that it requires administrator privileges which aren't granted when you run it from other program without privileges.
 And, of course, it's not a good idea to run your tests as an administrator.

-##### Solution
+#### Solution

 In Windows you can create system task which in turn runs script to disable network.
 As this script is run by system task it has all required privileges.